jredfox/evilnotchlib/README.md

 Contributing:
 ```
 download the entire source code and install to a new workspace
-install classwriter mod and throw it in the libs folder
 run gradlew setupDecompWorkspace eclipse
 input the classwriter mod into your java build path in eclipse
 ```